David405/fiction-framework/README.md

 # fictional
 A custom CSS framework for building web pages

-This purpose of this project was to implement a grid-based framework.
+The purpose of this project was to implement a grid-based framework.
 The framework should include:

 A CSS Reset
 Gutters